RazorBest/crypto-homework-guide/README.md

 ![The attacker can extract the cipher text but he can't extract the SPB](/token_split.png)

 Possible solution: try every length, starting for the SPB, from its maximum length.
 And, for each case, bruteforce the integrity.
 The shorter the SPB, the harder will be to get the integrity.
+If we get a success message, we stop.

 There is a better way than trying the bruteforce attack for each possible SPB length.
 But I'll let you find it ;)